KALVAKUNTLA KAVITHA vs. DIRECTORATE OF ENFORCEMENT

 PMLA

-Kalvakuntla Kavithahas been in custody since Marchon Kalvakuntla Kavitha has been in custody since March on charges of corruption and money laundering, which are linked to the Delhi Excise policy scam.
+Kalvakuntla Kavithahas been in custody since March, on charges of corruption and money laundering, which are linked to the Delhi Excise policy scam.

 Recently the apex court in Kalvakuntla Kavitha vs. Directorate of enforcement has set aside the order of the High Court wherein a learned single judge refused to grant bail to appellant Kalvakuntla Kavitha.
 The court did not elaborate on the case’s merits as it was a bail application.
 The appellant herein is being prosecuted for two cases CBI case and an ED case.
 On perusal of the record, it has been observed that in the CBI case chargesheet has been filed and in the ED case a complaint has been filed.

-The counsel for the appellant herein Advocate Mukul Rohatgi cited the judgment Manish Sisodia vs. Directorate of Education 2024 Scconline SC 1920, both the said case and the present case arises from the same facts, moreover 493 witnesses are to be examined and documents.
-He further contended that no proceeds of crime have been recovered from Kalvakuntla Kavitha and counsel relied on Section 45 (1) of Prevention of Money-Laundering Act, 2002 (PMLA).
+The counsel for the appellant herein Advocate Mukul Rohatgi cited the judgment Manish Sisodia vs. Directorate of Education 2024 Scconline SC 1920, both the said case and the present case arise from the same facts moreover, 493 witnesses and documents are to be examined.
+He further contended that no proceeds of crime have been recovered from Kalvakuntla Kavitha and counsel relied on Section 45 (1) of the Prevention of Money-Laundering Act, 2002 (PMLA).

 Learned ASG opposed the appeal, and contended that statement recorded under section 50 of PMLA and under section 164 of Crpc will implicate the appellant moreover statement of witnesses will establish that proceeds of the crime has been passed through appellant.
 It was further asserted that appellant is indulged in influencing the witnesses.